kriansa/dotfiles/doc/arch-install.md

-# Install Arch on Desktop
+# Install Arch base system
-> Last update: May 30th, 2022.
+> Last update: Sep 1st, 2023.

 First and foremost you will need to disable secure boot on your system.
 For newer ASUS motherboards, [you will need to remove